mattfaltyn/ODEvRNN/README.md

 This repository is divided into two sections: notes and project.
 See the links below to access the section of interest.

 ## Notes
+Instead of providing a comprehensive dive into lecture material (something for which LaTeX is better suited), the notes displayed in the README files are meant to provide a brief overview of different models and analyses.

 - [Section 1: Lotka–Volterra Models](https://github.com/mattfaltyn/MATH-560/tree/main/1-lotka)
 - [Section 2: Epidemiology Models](https://github.com/mattfaltyn/MATH-560/tree/main/2-epi)